mahesh-s33/DataImporter/README.md

 # DataImporter
-Import data from CSV to Postgres Database using simple mapping
+Pull JIRA data using RestAPI into CSV and then import to Postgres Database using simple mapping